samarthsinh2660/Blog-API/README.md

-Run the api on different terminal nodemon server.js to in main terminal run the to run the site nodemon index.js
+Run the api on different terminal nodemon server.js to run the site  nodemon index.js in main or other terminal